T20X/notes/C++MemoryModelObjects.md

 (6.3) the pointer is implicitly converted ([conv.ptr]) to a pointer to a virtual base class, or (6.4) the pointer is used as the operand of a static_cast ([expr.static.cast]), except when the conversion is to pointer to cv void, or to pointer to cv void and subsequently to pointer to cv char, cv unsigned char, or cv std​::​byte ([cstddef.syn]), or
 (6.5) the pointer is used as the operand of a dynamic_cast ([expr.dynamic.cast]).

+nothing says that the lifetime itself is one of the properties determined on creation.
+CREATION OF OBJECT IS NOT CLEAR WHEN IT HAPPENS!
+ALTHOGH IT SEEMS TO HAPPEN BEFORE OBJECT'S CONSTRUCTION!
+It doesn't really make sense to infer that the listed operations in [intro.object]/1 only create objects at the point of completion.
+Before it completes, a new-expression can call a user-defined constructor in order to initialize the new object.
+For the constructor to receive a 'this' pointer referring to the new object under construction, the new-expression must have already created that object and obtained its storage at some earlier point in time.
+Thus, at best, we can infer from [intro.object]/1 that the listed operations create objects at some unspecified point between their start and completion

 (9) If a program ends the lifetime of an object of type T with static ([basic.stc.static]), thread ([basic.stc.thread]), or automatic ([basic.stc.auto]) storage duration and if T has a non-trivial destructor,24 and another object of the original type does not occupy that same storage location when the implicit destructor call takes place, the behavior of the program is undefined.
 This is true even if the block is exited with an exception.
 [Example 3: